 If you’re hit hard by a DNS or DNF, get back into basic training and re-start the journey.
 Start from scratch and enter a few shorter races, building up to your goal race.

-She’s all about helping athletes not only develop the skills and attitude that helps them reach top of their game, but to stay on top when they get there.
+She’s all about helping athletes develop the skills and attitude to reach the top of their game, and to help ensure they stay at the top when they get there.
 And they do.
 You can get in touch with Evie at email@example.com